No matter how you spend your day, you never plan on having an accident. But perhaps you should. An accident can happen to anyone, at anytime.

 - Seniors are living more active lifestyles.
 Your monthly budget can be drastically affected while recovering from a disability.
 Can you afford to draw from your retirement savings if needed?

 - Monthly budgets are tight for students and suffering an unexpected accident or illness, even for a short period of time can result in a financial hardship.

 Imagine for a moment that you were to become disabled due to an accident or illness, even for a short period of time.
 Consider how difficult it would be for you and your family to continue managing your monthly expenses.
 The reality is that most of us would have trouble paying our bills if our paycheque was delayed, even for one week.

 Did you know, the number one cause of mortgage defaults and retirement savings decline is loss of employment due to injury or illness?

 Disability insurance is a product that protects your ability to remain financially stable should an accident or injury threaten your ability to work and earn a living.

 - An injury resulting in disability will impact your income, making it difficult to pay bills or maintain your standard of living.

 - Worker’s compensation only pays out in work-related accidents.

 - Unemployment insurance typically pays for 15 weeks, which is generally insufficient for serious injuries.
-Self-employed individuals don’t qualify.
+Self-employed individuals may not qualify.